tkherman/Scheduling-Simulator/README.md

 >    from clients.
 >
 >   - How will you multiplex I/O and computation?
+>       - we will use poll() to check if there's anything to process in the UNIX
+>         domain sockets
+>       - when there's something, we will process such request. otherwise, we
+>         will continue with the scheduling duties
 >
 >   - How will you ensure that your I/O will not block indefinitely?
+>       - we will set a timeout for the poll() call so that it would not block
+>         indefinitely
 >
 >   - How will you allow events such as a child process dying interrupt your
 >     I/O, but block such an event from interrupting your normal scheduling
 >     functions?
 Why would this be necessary?
+>       - when performing scheduling functions, we will use
+>         sigprocmask(SIG_BLOKC) to block and unblock when performing the
+>         schduling function

 Response.